scyfris/cognitive_rpg/obsidian/Scripts/Pilot (Chapter 1)/Scene 3.md

 **Alex:** What is that?

 **Alex:** *This is Dillon.
 We've been friends since high school.
 More like brothers, actually.
-We went to the same... well... he's a mechanic, and I'm a researcher.*
+We went to the same... well... he's a mechanic and engineer, and I'm a researcher.*

 **Alex:** *We're so close, he followed me all the way here to work.
 He has his own place, but he likes to come over to mine.*

 **Dillon:** No hello?
 You wound me, Al.

+***Dillon walks over to his spot and starts working.***

 **Alex:** You've turned my whole kitchen into a workshop!
 No more stuff!